-- When your program has crashed, disable or lower optimization to see if the bug disappears. (optimization levels are not comparable between compilers, not even -O0). - If the bug persists ⇒ you can be quite sure there's something wrong in your application. - If the bug disappears, without a serious performance penalty ⇒ send the bug to your computing center and continue your simulations. - But your program may still contain a bug that simply doesn't show up at lower optimization have some checks to verify the correctness of your code.
+- When your program has crashed, disable or lower optimization to see if the bug disappears. - (optimization levels are not comparable between compilers, not even -O0). - If the bug persists ⇒ you can be quite sure there's something wrong in your application. - But your program may still contain a bug that simply doesn't show up at lower optimization have some checks to verify the correctness of your code.